The Leawarra Nayook Railway

 This Lockdown business is making me do things I probably wouldn't normally do.

 Thinking what to do for the main mill engine.
-I found an old vice casting laying around, some bronze bushes from a photocopier, an unused crankshaft and flywheel from some past build, machined up a cylinder with piston valve, a flyball governor (complete fluke, it actually spins when the flywheel is turned!) put it all together and Presto.
+I found an old vice casting laying around, some bronze bushes from a photocopier, an unused crankshaft and flywheel from some past build, machined up a cylinder with piston valve, a flyball governor (complete fluke, it actually spins when the flywheel is turned!) put it all together and Presto. :D

 The basics.

-And ready to go, pipe work to be added when position is settled.
 I had a boiler sitting around, and have built a lean-to on the side of the main building for the engine and boiler.

 Just waiting for some better weather to put it all together.